 Another aspect of an open interview is that you may not be interviewed in a private room or cubicle.
 Sometimes interviews are conducted in a group setting, with several job candidates being asked and answering questions together.
 Other times, you might meet with a recruiter one on one but in an open room with other activities taking place.

 Some attendees of hiring events see this as a positive.
 It may allow for a more laid back and engaging conversation than a traditional interview.
-If you’re interviewing for a job that takes place in fast-paced environment, this interview setting can demonstrate your ability to focus and connect with others in a bustling workplace.
+If you’re interviewing for a job that takes place in a fast-paced environment, this interview setting can demonstrate your ability to focus and connect with others in a bustling workplace.

 Bring your resume